microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

 Traditionally, audio data is sampled at a rate of many of thousands of values a second - for example low quality audio is sampled at 16KHz, or 16 thousand values every second.
 This would give a huge amount of inputs to our model, meaning we'd need a large model - something TinyML is trying to avoid.
 Instead the audio can be averaged out into smaller samples, only a few a second.
 This gives a less accurate representation of the audio data, but is good enough to distinguish between different sounds.
 This is done by calculating the root mean square (RMS) value of the sampled input for a period of time.

+You can find all the code for this step in the [code/audio-capture](../code/audio-capture) folder.

 ### Import a library

 The code to calculate the RMS value is at the time of writing not shipped with the code to support this Arduino board in PlatformIO.
 You can get round this by downloading a static library with the implementation that can be linked into your code.

 1. Head to the [ARM CMSIS GitHub repo compiled static libraries page](https://github.com/ARM-software/CMSIS_5/tree/5.7.0/CMSIS/DSP/Lib/GCC)

 1. Download the `libarm_cortexM4l_math.a` file and add it to the root folder of the project.
     > There are a number of libraries with similar names targetting different M chips, so make sure to download the correct one
 1. Open the `platformio.ini` file from the root of the project in VS Code

 1. Add the following to the end of the `[env:nano33ble]` section to tell the linker to look for libraries in the root and link this file when building the project:

     ```sh